Quick Guide: Installing Ubuntu from a USB memory stick

 This guide will help you install Ubuntu on your computer by using a USB memory stick.
 USB memory sticks are sometimes known as flash drives, memory pens or USB Mass Storage devices.

 Installing from a memory stick is useful if you have a computer without a CD drive (such as a netbook), or prefer the convenience of a memory stick.
-Alternative methods are available, like installing Ubuntu from inside Windows.
+Alternative methods are available.

 It should take around 30 minutes to complete this process, plus the time it takes to download the 700MB installer file.
 Downloading from a torrent is by far the fastest way of getting it.